Best Beginner Bass Guitars (Updated for September 2024)

 Yamaha TRBX174

 I think this modern looking TRBX174 bass by market giants Yamaha is a very solid choice.
-Well built, cool looking and modern, it’s all very comfortable and easy to play.
+Well built, cool looking and modern, it’s also very comfortable and easy to play.
 The shape of the body allows you a lot of space to get around the frets (of which there are 24, more than many other styles), and you’ll get a good selection of sounds from the two pickups, which are the same PJ configuration we looked at with the EastCoast bass.
 Together, that’s a lot of ground covered!
 It’s a contender!

 Sterling Sub Series Ray4